2130 Center St., Berkeley | 510.665.1969 | website

 Brussel Sprouts Mekyabetsu ($5) were topped with a creamy mayonnaise spiked with spicy cod roe and dusted with chili powder.
 This was our vegetable dish, it seemed so simple and was not as interesting as the other dishes.

 We finished with Pork Belly skewers Buta Bara ($8) which were served with a sweetened miso paste.
 It wasn’t the succulent fatty chunks falling off the skewer experience that I was hoping for, but I was quite full by that point.
 There is a section on the menu with rice and noodle dishes that are typically served at the end of the meal.
-The Single Guy contemplated the menu, saying he felt eating a rice dish, but decided against it in the end.

 We shared the Matcha Affogato ($8) – green tea over Strauss’s vanilla soft serve ice cream ($6).
 We thought the matcha was very weak, the comparison would be a cup of coffee poured over the ice cream versus a shot of espresso… the soft serve ice cream was good, but we also bit into little chunks of ice in it.